VakıfBank

 VakıfBank (lit.
 'Foundation Bank') is the second-largest bank in Turkey in terms of asset size, established with an initial capital of TL 50 million on January 11, 1954, and later started operating on April 13, 1954.
-Abdi Serdar Üstünsalih is CEO of the Bank.
+Abdi Serdar Üstünsalih is CEO of the VakıfBank.

 VakıfBank has 935 branches, 4,153 ATMs and 963,062 units of POS that constitute its distribution channels as of September 30, 2022.
-VakıfBank has six international branches located in New York, Bahrain, Arbil, Dubai, London, and Qatar.
+VakıfBank has six international branches located in New York, Bahrain, Arbil, Dubai, London and Qatar.
 In addition, VakıfBank operates in Austria with a subsidiary, VakıfBank International AG, which has branches in Vienna, Cologne, Frankfurt, as well as Budapest.
 As a result, VakıfBank maintains an active presence in 10 countries.

 Vakıfbank offers commercial loan support as well as retail loans such as consumer loans, auto loans and housing loans.